neozenweb/100-days-of-code/log.md

 # NeoZenWeb- 100 Days Of Code- Take 2 - Log

+### Day 15: February 2, 2019

+**Today's Progress**: Worked on the EduPath application code to fix some bugs.
+Next step to discover is about how to secure the API keys for github gh-pages.
+***Thoughts:*** Docker secrets or git-secret or what next?

 ### Day 14: February 1, 2019

 **Today's Progress**: Completed the data API server and client code for Edx, Coursera, Udacity API.